AstarNetwork/astarbase/README.md

 ## Scope

-The front-end implementation for AstarBase (or AstarPass) will allow user to connect with Polkadot and an EVM wallet (like MetaMask) at the same time and write this address pair to the EVM smart contract.
+The front-end implementation for AstarBase (called AstarPass on Astar and ShidenPass on Shiden) will allow user to connect with Polkadot and an EVM wallet (like MetaMask) at the same time and write this address pair to the EVM smart contract.
 The EVM smart contract (AstarBase) will verify on-chain that those addresses are valid and that users are participating in Astar dApps Staking.

 ## Targeted users